therossee/ThesisManagement-Group09/E2E Testing/E2E.md

 This test case is related to the possibility to search, as a student, the thesis proposals matching with his/her interests.

 1. Go to the [home page](http://localhost:5173/)
-2. Login as a student
+2. Login as a student that has not applied for any proposal
 3. Click on 'Thesis Proposal' in the left tab and go to [proposals page](http://localhost:5173/proposals)
 4. Click on the button near to 'Title'
    - It should appear a tab where to do a search